sukhpreetsahi/Portfolio/Full-Stack-Web-App-CI-CD-Pipeline/README.md

 ---
 The Docker image is built and pushed by GitHub Actions.
 You can run it locally using the following steps.
-Before these steps, the GitHub workflow should have been successfully completed and should have a green tick.
+Before these steps, the GitHub workflow should have been completed and should have a green tick.

 1. Pull the Docker image:\
   docker pull sukhpreetsahi5/securecart-app:latest